cometbeetle/AutoUncertainties/paper/paper.md

 # Acknowledgements

-This material is based upon work supported by the Department of Energy [National Nuclear Security Administration] University of Rochester “National Inertial Confinement Fusion Program” under Award Number(s) DE-NA0004144, and Department of Energy [Office of Fusion Energy Sciences] University of Rochester “Applications of Machine Learning and Data Science to predict, design and improve laser-fusion implosions for inertial fusion energy” under Award Number(s) DE-SC0024381.
+This material is based upon work supported by the Department of Energy [National Nuclear Security Administration] University of Rochester "National Inertial Confinement Fusion Program" under Award Number(s) DE-NA0004144, and Department of Energy [Office of Fusion Energy Sciences] University of Rochester "Applications of Machine Learning and Data Science to predict, design and improve laser-fusion implosions for inertial fusion energy" under Award Number(s) DE-SC0024381.

 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither